ResearchComputing/Documentation/docs/storage/petalibrary/rclone.md

 ## Install rclone on the backup source host

-The rclone application is available download here for a variety of architectures.
-[Download rclone here](https://rclone.org/downloads/) and follow Rclone's provided instructions to setup the application.
+The rclone application is available for a variety of architectures.
+[Download rclone](https://rclone.org/downloads/) and follow Rclone's provided instructions to setup the application.

 _Note: You must have adminstrative priveleges on your laptop or lab server in order to install software.
 If you do not, you'll need to ask your system administrator._